Skip to main content

 in U.S. medical debt

-Source: KFF
+Source: KFF (Kaiser Family Foundation)

-80%
+Up to 80%

 of medical bills contain errors

-of reported errors get corrected
+reported billing errors get corrected

 Questions